-You have a dozen types of light switches to choose from to control light fixtures, appliances, and other devices.
-Most common types come in different styles, such as toggle, rocker, slider, or push-button.
+There are many common types of light switches to choose from to control light fixtures, appliances, and other devices.
+Most come in different styles, such as toggle, rocker, slider, or push-button.
+Styles like single poles and pull switches are popular in older homes, while modern houses are equipped with single poles, triple light switches, or even smart switches.
 The style usually does not affect the switch function and electrical wiring; it only adds another level of options when selecting a switch.

-Using the same type and style is simplest when replacing a light switch.
-But look at all your options before making the right choice for your home.
+You should know your options when replacing a light switch.
 Use this guide to learn more about the different types of light switches.

 Common Light Switch Styles